chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 ### Automatically tracking Noderewards to a CSV-File through python on the node

-Here is a solution to track daily apollo noderewards automatically into a csv file directly on the node through python for up to 6 nodes.
+Here is a solution and guide to track daily apollo noderewards automatically into a csv file directly on the node through python for up to 6 nodes.

 [Track daily Apollo rewards through Python](https://github.com/inlak16/AMB-NET-TouchBar-Dashboard/wiki/Track-daily-Apollo-rewards)